michaelneale/rollout.io-anomaly-detection/README.md

-# rollout.io-anomaly-detection
+# Rollout Webhooks for experiment killing

 Kill a feature experiment when anomalies are detected.
+This deployable function can map from a webhook to a Rollout `PATCH` API call to kill an experiment and halt a deployment.

 This small function can be deployed via:

     `gcloud functions deploy rollout_webhook --trigger-http --runtime "python37"`